 What Is The Golden Residence Program and What Are The Requirements of Citizenship By Investment in Portugal?

-• There is a range of investment opportunities under the Golden Residency (or Golden Visa) program.
-The minimum investment is 280,000 Euros in property, going up to 500,000 Euros depending on location in the country (if it is in a low GDP are or a region with a low population density) and when the property was built
+- There is a range of investment opportunities under the Golden Residency (or Golden Visa) program.
+The minimum investment is 500,000 Euros in private equity.

 What Are The Requirements For Golden Visa Permanent Residency Or Citizenship?